-The St. Jude School Program by Chili’s is available to assist your child with keeping up with their classwork while away from home,to assist in your child’s reintegration into their local community school, and to assist you in making sure your child is receiving appropriate services in their community school.
+The St. Jude Imagine Academy by Chili’s is available to assist your child with keeping up with their classwork while away from home,to assist in your child’s reintegration into their local community school, and to assist you in making sure your child is receiving appropriate services in their community school.

 We provide services through three main programs: